 Four men arrested and charged with illegal re-entry

-BUFFALO, NY-U.S. Attorney Michael DiGiacomo announced today that two defendants were charged in separate criminal complaints with illegal re-entry, which carries a maximum penalty of two years in prison and a $250,000 fine.
-In addition, two other defendants were charged in separate complaints with unlawful re-entry after certain convictions, which carries a maximum penalty of 10 years in prison and a $250,000 fine.
+BUFFALO, NY-U.S. Attorney Michael DiGiacomo announced today that four defendants were charged in separate criminal complaints with illegal re-entry, which carries a maximum penalty of two years in prison and a $250,000 fine.
 Named in the complaints are:

-- Pedri Servin Grimaldo, 53, and Luis Alberto Servin Sanchez, 47, both natives and citizens of Mexico.
-On November 3, 2025, Servin Grimaldo and Servin Sanchez were encountered by law enforcement following the traffic stop of a vehicle the two men were passengers in near a construction site in West Seneca, NY.
-Neither defendant had any valid immigration documents that would allow them to remain in the United States.
-A records check determined that Servin Grimaldo was convicted of felony charges in the State of Florida in August 1995 and February 1999.
-In October 2001, Servin Grimaldo was physically removed from the United States.
-Servin Sanchez was convicted of a felony charge in September 2001 in the State of North Carolina.
-He was physically removed from the United States in December 2001.
-In August 2004 Servin Sanchez was found to be in the United States unlawfully and was physically removed once again in September 2004.
-In October 2008, Servin Sanchez was again found to be in the United States unlawfully and was physically removed in December 2009.
+- Jose de Jesus Rodiguez Esparza, 32, and Mauricio Rangel Rangel, 48, both natives and citizens of Mexico.
+On October 16, 2025, law enforcement attempted to conduct a traffic stop of two vehicles in West Seneca, NY, associated with a company that transported and hired illegal aliens.
+The vehicle Rangel Rangel was riding in pulled over and when asked by law enforcement, he stated that he did not have any valid immigration documents that would allow him to remain in the United States legally.
+Rangel Rangel was physically removed from the United States in October 2014.
+The vehicle Rodiguez Esparza was riding in pulled over, but the occupants attempted to flee.
+Law enforcement caught up to Rodiguez Esparza, who did not possess any valid immigration documents that would allow him to remain in the United States legally.
+He was physically removed from the United States in September 2016.

-The defendants made initial appearances before U.S. Magistrate Judge Michael J. Roemer and were detained.
+The defendants made initial appearances before U.S. Magistrate Judge H. Kenneth Schroeder, Jr. and were detained.

 This case is part of Operation Take Back America, a nationwide initiative that marshals the full resources of the Department of Justice to repel the invasion of illegal immigration, achieve the total elimination of cartels and transnational criminal organizations (TCOs), and protect our communities from the perpetrators of violent crime.

 The complaints are the culmination of an investigation by U.S. Border Patrol Buffalo Station, under the direction of Patrol Agent-in-Charge David Banks.
-The case is being prosecuted by Special Assistant U.S. Attorney Brendan W. Fitzgerald.
+The case is being prosecuted by Assistant U.S. Attorney Sasha Mascarenhas.

 The fact that a defendant has been charged with a crime is merely an accusation and the defendant is presumed innocent until and unless proven guilty.